Winter Recreation in Oakridge, Oregon

 Guided Mountain Bike Rides in Bend, Oregon

 Cog Wild has been guiding mountain bikers in Oregon since 2006.
 We’re deeply rooted in the bike community and ready to share our love of place to help you have a great experience.
-There are so many reasons to ride with a guide: camaraderie, safety and mechanical support, suggestions on routes for your next ride.
+There are so many reasons to ride with a guide: camaraderie, logistical and mechanical support, transportation, trail selection made for your specific ride and an insider’s input on recreation in the region.

 A lady mountain biker leads her co workers on a trail ride.